-50. Czechoslovakia, considered the most stable and prosperous Satellite, continues to play its accustomed rôle as one of the most loyal and trusted members of the bloc.
+52. Czechoslovakia, considered the most stable and prosperous satellite, continues to play its accustomed role as one of the most loyal and trusted members of the bloc.

-- 51. The Eleventh Party Congress in June announced that almost all of the country's agriculture would be collectivised by 1960, industrial production nearly doubled by 1965, and agricultural output increased by 40% by 1965.
-A new central committee and Politburo were elected, including Jiri Henrych, the party ideologist, and Pavel David, a Slovak leader.
-The latter appointment suggests an effort to placate nationalist feelings in Slovakia. - 52.
-The régime has tightened its control over the armed forces, the Union of Czechoslovak Youth and the intellectuals, and stiffer sentences have been meted out for social crimes such as hooliganism, theft, etc. A limited economic decentralisation, ostensibly aimed at increasing efficiency, was used to get rid of all persons presumed to be unsympathetic or hostile because of their class origins or past behaviour. - 53.
-The economy continues to function relatively satisfactorily.
-The standard of living, though leaving much to be desired, continues to rise steadily.
-It is higher than elsewhere in the bloc.
-Czechoslovakia is the only Satellite that has not received any large-scale economic assistance from the USSR. - 54.
-Czechoslovakia is also one of the principal proponents of the economic integration of the members of the bloc and has entered into a number of specialisation agreements with its neighbours.
+53. The Eleventh Party Congress in June announced that almost all of the country's agriculture would be collectivised by 1960, industrial production nearly doubled by 1965, and agricultural output increased by 40% by 1965.
+A new Central Committee and Politburo were elected, including Jiri Hendrych, the Party ideologist, and Pavol David, a Slovak leader.
+The latter appointment suggests an effort to placate nationalist feelings in Slovakia.

+54. The régime has tightened its control over the armed forces, the Union of Czechoslovak Youth and the intellectuals, and stiffer sentences have been meted out for social crimes such as hooliganism, theft, etc. A limited economic decentralisation, ostensibly aimed at increasing efficiency, was used to get rid of all persons presumed to be unsympathetic or hostile because of their class origins or past behaviour.

+55. The economy continues to function relatively satisfactorily.
+The standard of living, though leaving much to be desired, continues to be higher than elsewhere in the bloc.
+Czechoslovakia is the only satellite that has not received any large-scale economic assistance from the USSR.

+56. Czechoslovakia is also one of the principal proponents of the economic integration of the members of the bloc and has entered into a number of specialisation agreements with its neighbours.
 It has expanded its trade with China and continues to be one of the most solid supports of the Soviet economic drive in the under-developed countries.

-RUMANIA
+RUMANIA.